tyedmeade/customer-churn-analysis/README.md

 This project analyzes telecom customer churn using Excel and Power BI to identify customer behaviors associated with retention risk.

-The analysis connects churn outcomes to business drivers such as contract renewal, support call frequency, tenure, and service usage.
+The analysis connects churn outcomes to business drivers such as contract renewal, support call frequency, and tenure.
 Instead of only reporting churn rate, this project frames churn as a customer retention problem where behavioral signals can be used to identify high-risk segments and guide retention strategy.

 ## Dashboard Preview